|In Phuket, Thailand, we’d purchased enough food here to last a week. Check out the fantastic total cost below!|

 Unfortunately, we were anxious to leave not long after we’d arrived.
 Nearby, there was violence in the streets with an eventual bombing, the frequent sounds of sirens, armed military police outside the shops and markets, and a feeling of being more unsafe than we had in most other countries.

-It rained almost every day and we seldom used the pool or lounged outdoors.
-The mosquitoes were worse than we’d seen in Africa (or even Minnesota for that matter).
+, The mosquitoes were worse than we’d seen in Africa (or even Minnesota, for that matter).
+It rained almost every day, and we seldom used the pool or lounged outdoors.
 Instead, we often stayed indoors in air-conditioned comfort, and for the first time in our world travels, we began counting the days until we were scheduled to leave.

 |Row after row of frozen foods.
 We don’t buy much in the way of frozen foods when most contain additives.|

-Our highlight of the week was grocery shopping in the huge warehouse-type grocery store, comparable to Sam’s Club or Costco.
-The huge amount of selections and ingredients contributed to making some of our favorite meals.
+Our highlight of the week was grocery shopping in the enormous warehouse-type grocery store, comparable to Sam’s Club or Costco.
+The huge amount of selection and ingredients contributed to making some of our favorite meals.

-Although we ventured out sightseeing a few times each week, we never dined out when Thai food doesn’t appeal to Tom due to the spices and often odd ingredients for his tastes.
+Although we ventured sightseeing a few times each week, we never dined out when Thai food didn’t appeal to Tom due to the spices and often odd ingredients for his tastes.
 This didn’t bother me when we thoroughly enjoyed cooking our meals in the roomy, well-equipped kitchen.

 We’ve been to many rough cities throughout the world, but we’d never felt so unsafe as we had in Thailand.
-Staying inside with several locks on the doors, felt the safest, although we were located in somewhat of a regular residential neighborhood.
+Staying inside with several locks on the doors felt the safest, although we were somewhat of a regular residential neighborhood.